Bibliography for Tracing French Noble Families

 I would also like to thank Jean-Philippe Gérard for reading over this bibliography and supplying me with some helpful comments.

 Whenever I start a project to study a French noble family I always consult these essential of tools.
 These key references will show you the state of the knowledge for the family you are interested in researching.
 They point to published and manuscript documentation about French noble and bourgeois families.
-Most of the manuscripts will be found in France at the Bibliothèque nationale (BN, National Library) or the Archives nationales (AN, National Archives) in Paris.
+Most of the manuscripts will be found in France at the Bibliothèque nationale de France (BN or BNF, National Library of France) or the Archives nationales (AN or ANF, National Archives of France) in Paris.
 However, many of the books and articles can be found in North America.
 The addresses for these important institutions are:

 Centre d'accueil et de recherche des Archives nationales (CARAN)